Info@taxcontroversy.com

 The rules around reporting cash transactions can get a bit tricky, depending on your business.
 It’s important that you work with a tax professional to meet your reporting requirements so that you aren’t investigated on suspicion of criminal activity.
 The penalties can be severe, and the process of defending yourself can be time-consuming and expensive.

-If you are currently facing penalties or even prosecution related to the filing of Form 8300 (or the failure to file), call our team to talk with one of our Gilbert tax lawyers today.
+If you are currently facing penalties or even prosecution related to the filing of Form 8300 (or the failure to file), call our team to talk with one of our Arizona tax lawyers today.
 We represent clients facing criminal and civil prosecution, and we will fight to defend you against the charges or to minimize the penalties.
 Contact Silver Law PLC to learn more about your legal options.

 Silver Law PLC